Cinque Terre itinerary ideas for 1, 2 and 3 days in Cinque Terre Italy. How to get there, the best town to stay, things to do, travel tips.

 The town develops along one road connecting the city center to a belvedere and has some interesting churches (San Pietro dates back to 1300) as well as incredible viewpoints to admire the sea below.

-Something important to know about Corniglia is about its accessibility.
+Something important to know about Corniglia is its accessibility.

 The town is accessible by train but once out of the station you need to negotiate 377 steps to get to the town!